waggle-sensor/sage-website/src/pages/labs/sage-mcp.md

 ### Layer 4: Hybrid Image Search

 The image search capability integrates our [hybrid vector + keyword search system](./image-search) directly into the MCP interface.
-This allows LLMs to semantically search through thousands of SAGE images using natural language queries.
+This allows LLMs to semantically search through thousands of Sage images using natural language queries.
 The MCP layer adds:

 - **Node-based filtering** to find images from specific locations
 - **Visual feature discovery** to identify nodes by what their cameras can see